Hejarshahabi/PySIC/README.md

 *In order to apply the train model on your new data set you can use this code it takes to input frist is your image or features and the second one is the scaling method that was used to scale the training data.

     single.Prediction("test2.tif", "minmax")

+*This code plot the map*

+    single.PlotMap()
+*To save the classification map in tif format following code can be use. takes the a name for the map and stores in the current directory.*

+    single.ExprotMap("prediction.tif")
  ## Stacking Classifier

     from PySIC import Training